JoshuaKim1789/PV-API-JSON/README.md

 - **SOH (State of Health)**: `SOH` represents the battery's state of health in percent (%), and it is represented as a decimal integer, e.g., `100%`.

-- **Voltage**: The `voltage` attribute indicates the voltage of the battery in volts (V).
+- **voltage**: The `voltage` attribute indicates the voltage of the battery in volts (V).
 It's a decimal number with one fraction, such as `48.3V`.

-- **Current**: The `current` attribute signifies the current of the battery in amperes (A).
+- **current**: The `current` attribute signifies the current of the battery in amperes (A).
 It's presented as a decimal number with one fraction, for instance, `5.4A`.

-- **Temperature**: The `temperature` attribute provides details on the battery's temperature.
+- **temperature**: The `temperature` attribute provides details on the battery's temperature.
 It includes sub-objects for `min`, `mean`, and `max`, which represent the minimum, mean, and maximum temperatures recorded by temperature sensors.
 Temperatures are measured in degrees Celsius (°C) as decimal numbers with one fraction, e.g., `33.6°C`.
 If a single temperature sensor is in use, the `mean` value should be considered, with others as null.

-- **State**: The 'state' attribute deciphers the state of the battery using a 16-bit code.
+- **state**: The `state` attribute deciphers the state of the battery using a 16-bit code.

 This JSON object structure allows you to gather comprehensive information about battery storage, including its state of charge, state of health, voltage, current, temperature data, and operational state.